MariaBonde/DAT250/dat250-expass6.md

 the same page as the picture in the assignment text, but I could not figure it out, and since the functionality was there, I decided it was good enough.

+I had some minor issues trying to get the project into my github, as I just cloned the initial project from the Spring tutorial.
 Here is the github link.
 To run it, just  run the ServingWebContentApplication and then cd into AngularClient and write ng serve --open in the terminal. https://github.com/MariaBonde/dat250expass6